 Rabbits dig holes to hide from predators.

 One is to run away at the first sign of danger.
-And the other one is to hide in places where their biggest predators can’t easily reach like underground for example.
+And the other one is to hide in places where their biggest predators can’t easily reach them, like underground, for example.

 Rabbits dig holes to protect their kits from predators.

-Pregnant rabbits would dig holes a few days or weeks before giving birth, this is called the nesting behavior.
-Rabbits do this to prepare the place where their kits would be protected from the elements and to hide from predators.
+Pregnant rabbits will dig holes a few days or weeks before giving birth.
+This is called nesting behavior.
+Rabbits do this to prepare the place where their kits will be protected from the elements and to hide from predators.

 Pregnant doe would also pluck some of its furs as bedding inside the nesting hole to provide warmth to their kits.
-Newborn kits doesn’t have any fur and are susceptible to hypothermia.
+Newborn kits don’t have any fur and are susceptible to hypothermia.

 Rabbits dig holes depending on the climate.

-Rabbits would also dig holes in the winter to protect themselves from the cold.
-Usually, rabbits would dig dipper holes the colder the climate and shallower holes in the summer.
+Rabbits also dig holes in the winter to protect themselves from the cold.
+Usually, rabbits would dig deeper holes in the colder climate and shallower holes in the summer.

-Why do pet rabbits suddenly dig in their cage?
+Why do pet rabbits suddenly dig in their cages?

-While pet rabbits doesn’t need to dig holes to protect themselves, their instinct to do so could tell us a lot.
+While pet rabbits don’t need to dig holes to protect themselves, their instinct to do so could tell us a lot.

 Your rabbit might be pregnant.

-One of the signs that your rabbit is pregnant or near labor is when they’re trying to dig in their cage/hutch.
-This instinct is called the nesting behavior and it’s your cue that you need to provide them with a nesting box.
+One of the signs that your rabbit is pregnant or near labor is when they’re trying to dig in their cage or hutch.
+This instinct is called the nesting behavior, and it’s your cue that you need to provide them with a nesting box.